bit-broker/examples/development/scripts/README.md

 ```

-and then deploy the demo app chart, making sure the global.bbkBaseUrl reflects the BBK deployment.
+and then deploy the demo app chart (charts/bit-broker-demo), making sure the global.bbkBaseUrl reflects the BBK deployment.

 ```